At Badsender we are sharing! Yes we like not to leave our drawers locked. It's our DNA and also this will of transparency on our work.

 It's very easy to check your HTML kit, whether it's delivered or done on a builder, with just a few clicks and without having a lot of knowledge in code.
 Here you have the main checkpoints to perform which will already give you an overview of the code, accessibility, rendering and optimization in general.

-The tools are easy to use and don't require much time.
-Don't be afraid to put your hands in the engine ;) So maybe not every time but on new integrations or designs.
+The tools are easy to use and don't require much time after all.
+Don't be afraid to get your hands in the engine 😉 So maybe not every time but on new integrations or designs.